nextcode1/nextcode1/README.md

 ----------------------------------------------------------------------

  🎖️ Experience
- - I just finished the [Codaisseur](https://codaisseur.com/) Bootcamp where we did lots of projects in only 10 weeks.
+ - I just finished the [Codaisseur](https://codaisseur.com/) Bootcamp where we did lots of projects in 10 weeks only.
  - Coding in a team

  🔥 My passions: